Dosimetry refers to the action of quantitatively measuring the dose absorbed by an organism or sample when exposed to ionizing radiation.

 In order to characterize the effects of irradiation on a material, ATRON provides electrical, magnetic or mechanical measurements.

-The ATRON platform can provide a set of expertise and tools for characterization:
+Thanks to its partners, ATRON can provide a set of expertise and tools for characterization: